 Due to Taurine and Beta-alanine sharing the same transporter, a taurine deficiency can be experimentally induced by beta-alanine overfeeding, and this relative taurine deficiency may be coupled with some risks such as more susceptability to Alcohol-induced liver fat buildup (something taurine normally protects against).
 The aforementioned liver study used a fairly small dose of beta-alanine for rats (3% drinking water) but coupled it with a moderately large alcohol intake (36% of caloric intake) although this dose of beta-alanine has also been noted to induce cardiac effects in mice including remodelling and lipid peroxidation.

-Beta-alanine appears to quite reliably induce taurine deficiencies in cellular studies where it is incubated (prolonged cellular exposure) and in animal studies cellular taurine can be reduced up to 50% with continual administration of beta-alanine via the drinking water
+Beta-alanine appears to reliably induce taurine deficiencies in cellular studies where it is incubated (prolonged cellular exposure).
+In animal studies, cellular taurine can be reduced up to 50% with continual administration of beta-alanine via the drinking water

 Of the studies indexed on Examine, no studies suggest that the parameters they have used beta-alanine (doses ranging from 2.6-6.4g daily with up to three dosing periods; taking 1g every other hour for 5g total in rowers) exposes humans to Taurine deficiency, although no human studies have assessed this directly.